CS-113-Spring-2022/hw1/README.md

 Your score in the assignment is the product of your Submission Score and Team Factor.

 # Outside Resources
 It is okay to consult and use outside resources as long as they are duly cited in your submission.
-Not mentioning them will be seen as a case of passing outside work as your own which is an instance of academic dishonesty.
+Not mentioning them will be seen as a case of passing outside work as your own which is a case of academic dishonesty.

 # Discussion